evil-meow/owl-of-athena/README.md

 ### v0.2

+- [ ] Validate service name since it cannot contain dashes or dots
 - [ ] Creating argo apps that allow to deploy to different environments
 - [ ] Auto add EVILMEOW_REGISTRY_TOKEN repository secret to Github
 - [ ] Create a single file per folder in kustomization so we can easily remove things